chrispebble/statuspanic/README.markdown

 What is StatusPanic?
 ====================
-StatusPanic is a simple PHP system for creating a way to make a [Panic](http://panic.com)-style [Status Board](http://www.panic.com/blog/2010/03/the-panic-status-board/) with as little effort as possible.
+StatusPanic is a simple system for creating a way to make a [Panic](http://panic.com)-style [Status Board](http://www.panic.com/blog/2010/03/the-panic-status-board/) with as little effort as possible.

 Configuration
 ====================